ArtesOscuras/Notes/Active Directory/MSSQL.md

 Navigate through files:
 master.sys.xp_dirtree 'c:\',1,1 -- change directory to see the files and folders.
-SELECT * FROM OPENROWSET(BULK 'C:\archivo.txt', SINGLE_CLOB) a; -- see content of text file
+SELECT HAS_PERMS_BY_NAME(NULL, NULL, 'ADMINISTER BULK OPERATIONS'); -- check if you have permisions to see file content SELECT * FROM OPENROWSET(BULK 'C:\archivo.txt', SINGLE_CLOB) a; -- see content of text file

 ```